Kehvarl/roguelikedev-2021/Progress_Log.md

 * Random corpses may become vermin spawners at any point in their decay (5 percent chance per decay state)
   * Decay state gets put on hold and.
   * Monster gets a spawning component
-  * Will attempt to spawn components in a 5 square radius
+  * Will attempt to spawn vermin somewhere in the same Region
 * TODO
   * Next up are permanent spawners that produce monsters
   * Then The cloning Machine
     * Spawner that uses a "scanning room" and picks features from creatures therein to make a new one.